likexian/selfca/README.md

 - Easy to use
 - No openssl required
-- Reuse of CA certificate
+- Reuse of CA root certificate

 ## Installation